 - To communicate with the nursery on matters which might affect a child’s behaviour or attitude

 - To attend meetings with the staff, and work with the nursery wherever possible

 Parents who are considering sending their child to our nursery are encouraged to telephone to arrange a convenient time to make a preliminary visit.
 Our age range includes pupils who are 2, 3 and 4 years of age.
-Currently pupils who are 3 and 4 years of age receive 15 hours (5 sessions a week free).
-If parents require any additional sessions these are charged at £12.50 per session.
-They must be paid for weekly.
-Alternatively, you may qualify for a free place.
-Please contact the staff for more information.
+Currently all pupils who are 3 and 4 years of age receive 15 hours and some may be eligible for 30 hours if both parents are working.
+For more information on admissions and funding please refer to our nursery terms and conditions below.

 We have 3 admission points a year – September, January, and Easter.
 Places are limited so parents are encouraged to apply in the term before their child’s second or third birthday.